I was a Marcos apologist, and this is my story.

 What is the strongest argument of Marcos Apologists?

-“EDSA People Power was a failed revolution, that it only prompted the return of the old oligarchy.
-That it is a dying excuse for a celebration to take a holiday in ones’ busy schedule.”
+“EDSA People Power was a failed revolution, that it only prompted the return of the old oligarchy.”

 Indeed, this is their best argument to date and perhaps the only one, never mind that it is unscientific or literally unfounded, but because it clearly illustrates the disappointment and disgust by people who fought for democracy even from the standpoint of Marcos’ detractors.